RonaldMariah/ronaldmariah.github.io/_posts/2020-02-18-azure-functions-overview.md

 Azure also provides 1 million free executions or 400,000GB-s utilisation on the Consumption Plan.

 With the Consumption Plan, function execution is limited to 5 minutes.
-This is a good thing as it prevents functions from running a long period of time and getting build because of a deadlock in your code.
+This is a good thing as it prevents functions from running a long period of time and getting billed because of a deadlock in your code.

 Azure Function can also run on an App Service Plan on the Basic tier or higher.
-In this model, it provides pridictable costing, several pricing tiers and no duration constraint (functions can run longer than 5 minutes).
+In this model, it provides predictable costing, several pricing tiers and no duration constraint (functions can run longer than 5 minutes).

 There is also a Azure Functions Premium plan which is in preview and provides Virtual Network integration with Azure Functions as well as improved performance.

 For more details on the billing you can check the following [link](https://azure.microsoft.com/en-us/pricing/details/functions/)

-The Azure Functions runtime is also available as a Docker container, which you can use to run Azure Function from on-premise as well as other Cloud Providers that support running docker contianers.
+The Azure Functions runtime is also available as a Docker container, which you can use to run Azure Function from on-premise as well as other Cloud Providers that support running docker containers.

 **Benefits of Azure Functions**
 Some of the benefits of Azure Functions are: